chabulhwi/tpil-solutions/docs/en/quiz/chapter02.md

 ## Question 22

-Use the `#print` command to check the definitions of the following functions:
+Use the `#print` command to check each definition of the following functions:

 ```lean
 namespace Question22